lepht/rb-dayone/README.md

 You can now search your DayOne archives.
 Use the `DayOne::Search` object to start a search:

-    s = DayOne::Search.new
-    s.entry_text = "foo"      # Will find all entries with the word "foo" in them. s.starred = true          # Will find all starred entries s.starred = false         # Will find all unstarred entries s.starred = nil           # Doesn't care about stars any more s.tag = "log"             # Finds entries tagged "log" s.creation_date_after(t)  # Finds entries after the time `t` s.creation_date_before(t)  # Finds entries after the time `t`

-You can apply multiple criteria - the object will only return entries that match every criterion you give it.
-You cannot apply multiple criteria of the same type, e.g.:

-    s = DayOne::Search.new
+    s = DayOne::Search.new do
-    s.entry_text = "foo"
-    s.entry_text = "bar"
-    # This will not return all entries containing "foo" and "bar"

-To retrieve your entries:
+        entry_text.include "Foo" # Entry must have "foo" in the entry text entry_text.exclude "Bar" # Entry cannot have "bar" in the entry text tag.include "baz"        # Entry must be tagged "baz" tag.exclude "caz"        # Entry cannot be tagged "caz" starred.is true          # Entry is starred
+        starred.is false         # Entry is not starred creation_date.after t    # Entry created after +t+ creation_date.before t   # Entry created before +t+ end

-    s.results # Array of DayOne entries
+    s.results # Retrieve an array of search results

+Most of these methods can be combined, e.g.:

+    s = DayOne::Search.new do
+        entry_text.include "Eggs"
+        entry_text.include "Milk"
+    end

+This will only find posts that contain both the words "Eggs" and "Milk" in the entry text.

 ## Binary